Abuse Protection Policies

 A copy of the local church policy should be on file in the church and District Office.
 Administrative bodies of the local church shall be responsible for implementing and monitoring their own policy and accompanying procedures.

-To see the full Indiana Conference Policy, click link below:
+To see the full Indiana Conference Policy, click here.

 Resources for Creating a Policy